Skip to Content

 Be sure to deadhead flowers to encourage more blossoms.

-Roses keep me busy all summer long.
-I have dozens of large rose bushes that are covered with flowers right now.
-But if I neglect them, they won’t be beautiful for long.
+Roses can keep a gardener busy all summer long.
+If they are neglected, they won’t be beautiful for long.

 If you hate this job, be sure to check out these plants that don’t need deadheading.If you dead head roses, you will have blooms all summer long.

-Watering is the morning is most efficient.
+Watering in the morning is most efficient.

-A raised garden bed that I made out of cement blocks houses all of my succulents as well as annuals that get changed out as the summer progresses.
-It makes a great focal point to the entire bed.Raised garden bed made of cement blocks.
+A raised garden bed made from cement blocks can house a whole collection of succulents, as well as some annuals that get changed out as the summer progresses.

 The positioning of plants matters a great deal.

-Follow these tips for lush green lawns.
+Follow these tips for lush green lawns

 A new survey conducted by Harris Poll shows that Americans spend an average of 12 hours outside in their yards during the summer months.